frobnitzem/psik/README.md

           info is an integer correponding to a scheduler's jobid (for queued) or a return status code (other states) scripts/ - directory containing
-        pre_submit   - script run on submitting node once before submitting the first instance of the job
+        pre_submit   - script run on the submitting node.
+It is run before submitting the first instance of the job An error will prevent job submission.
-                        An error will prevent job submission.
+        on_active    - script to run from job.rc on start
-        on_active    - script to run when job starts on_completed - script to run from `job` on successful exit on_failed    - script to run from `job` on failing exit on_canceled  - script to run on cancelling node after cancellation succeeds submit       - Submit job.rc to the backend.
+        on_completed - script to run from job.rc on successful exit on_failed    - script to run from job.rc on failing exit on_canceled  - script to run on cancelling node after cancellation succeeds submit       - Submit job.rc to the backend.
-                       Submit is provided with the job serial number as its only argument.
+                       Submit is provided with the jobndx serial number as its only argument.

-        cancel       - Ask the backend to cancel job.rc.
+        cancel       - Ask the backend to cancel all job indexes.
                        Has no effect if job has already completed / failed.

                        Cancel is provided with a list of native job-ids as arguments.

-        job          - script run during the job (working directory is ../work) `job` is provided with the
+        job          - (job.rc) script run during the job.

-        run          - user's run-script -- invoked by job work/ - directory where work is done may be a symbolic link to a node-local filesystem log/  - directory holding logs in the naming scheme, stdout.1 - from first run of job stderr.1
+                       Its working directory is ../work, but templated as {{job.directory}}.  job.rc is invoked by submit and provided with the jobndx serial number as its only argument.

-           stdout.2 - from second run of job stderr.2, etc.
+        run          - user's run-script -- the payload invoked by job.rc work/ - directory where work is done may be a symbolic link to a node-local filesystem log/  - directory holding logs in the naming scheme, stdout.$jobndx - stdout and stderr logs from `run` portion of job.rc stderr.$jobndx - Note that jobndx is sequential from 1.
 ```

 Because of this, PSI/K can provide a nice command-line replacement